disclose/dnssecuritytxt/docs/index.md

   - Examples:
     - https://domain.com/security
     - https://bugcrowd.com/domain
-- _Note: The maximum number of characters in a TXT record is 255 characters per https://www.freesoft.org/CIE/RFC/1035/9.htm._
+- _Note: The maximum number of characters in a TXT record is 255 characters per https://www.freesoft.org/CIE/RFC/1035/9.htm.

 ## Frequently Asked Questions
-**Is this a replacement for security.txt?**
+**Is this a replacement for [security.txt](https://securitytxt.org)?**
-- It can be, but it doesn't need to be - security.txt can work well for individual hosts or hosts which are only addressable via an IP address, with DNS Security TXT providing directions for the parent domain.
+- It can be, but it doesn't need to be - security.txt can work well for individual hosts or hosts which are only addressable via an IP address, with DNS Security TXT providing directions from the parent domain.
 - If there is a discrepancy between a parent DNS Security TXT records and a security.txt file, and DNS Security TXT record should prevail.
 Since DNS is typically more permanent than individual web hosts and the text files they hold, a DNS Security TXT record is more authoritative.

 **Is this giving anyone permission to hack my organization?**
 - No, this provides a place for people to send security reports if they find something.
 - We recommend creating and pointing to a security_policy in combination with the security_contact to lay out expectations and rules of engagement for security researchers who wish to conduct proactive research.
-- The disclose.io dioterms repository provides simple boilerplates with a variety of options to get you started.
+- [The disclose.io dioterms repository](https://github.com/disclose/dioterms) provides simple boilerplates with a variety of options to get you started.

 **Can I deploy this on a subdomain?**
 - Yes!
 While we strongly recommend assigning the TXT record to the root domain of an organization, we've created the standard in a way that supports subdomains and even hosts if required.